PantelisGeorgiadis/dcmjs-imaging/README.md

 	npm install
 	npm run build

-### Build native decoders WebAssembly (optional)

-	cd wasm
-	./build.sh
-[Emscripten SDK (emsdk)][emscripten-sdk-url] is required.

 ### Features
 - Renders single and multi-frame datasets with optional adjustment of window/level and color palette.
-- Decodes all major transfer syntaxes using a native WebAssembly module.
+- Decodes all major transfer syntaxes (using the [dcmjs-codecs][dcmjs-codecs-url] library).
 - Handles color and grayscale datasets, from 1 to 32 bits allocated, with signed, unsigned and float pixel values.
-- Outputs RGBA pixel arrays, suitable for use with HTML5 Canvas and WebGL, or other imaging libraries.
+- Outputs RGBA pixel arrays, suitable for use with HTML5 Canvas, WebGL and WebGPU, or other imaging libraries.
 - Provides a common bundle for both Node.js and browser.

 ### Supported Transfer Syntaxes